 This is a new era of communication.
-A 2018 survey showed that teenagers prefer conversing via social media over talking on the phone at a rate of 3 to 1, making it the third most popular form of communication behind texting and talking face-to-face.
+A 2018 survey showed that teenagers prefer conversing via social media platforms over talking on the phone at a rate of 3 to 1, making it the third most popular form of communication behind texting and talking face-to-face.
 Over 69% of American adults have social media accounts, and nearly all who do use it as a source of news.
 Social media is no longer a game played by a small niche of people; it is a primary form of communication.

 However, social media differs from the rest of the above mentioned methods in a particularly crucial way.
 While the U.S. requires that each citizen have access to at least one of the local phone services so long as he or she can afford to pay for it, and its laws concerning free speech are clear; Twitter and Facebook users are subject to the whims of the companies’ employees who may censor any post or poster they choose.